Master (form of address)

 Master is an English honorific for boys and young men.
+It is usually abbreviated to MSTR or Mstr.

 Etymology

 Master was used in England for men of some rank, especially "free masters" of a trade guild and by any manual worker or servant employee addressing his employer (his master), but also generally by those lower in status to gentlemen, priests, or scholars.
 In the Elizabethan period, it was used between equals, especially to a group ("My masters"), mainly by urban artisans and tradespeople.
 It was later extended to all respectable men and was the forerunner of Mister.
+The proper title of William Shakespeare's First Folio is pronounced Master William Shakespeare's Comedies, Histories, & Tragedies.

 After its replacement in common speech by Mister, Master was retained as a form of address only for boys who had not yet entered society.
 By the late 19th century, etiquette dictated that men be addressed as Mister, and boys as Master.

 Current usage in the United Kingdom

 The use of Master as a prefixed title is, according to Leslie Dunkling, "a way of addressing politely a boy ... too young to be called 'Mister'."
 It can be used as a title and form of address for any boy.

 Master was used sometimes, especially up to the late 19th century, to describe the male head of a large estate or household who employed domestic workers.

 The heir to a Scottish peerage may use the style or dignity "Master of" followed by the name associated with the peerage.
 For instance, the heir of Lord Elphinstone is known as the Master of Elphinstone.